 How do I get courtesy car insurance cover?

-When you compare car insurance quotes with us, you'll see what extras come with your policy alongside your prices.
+It's something worth looking out for.
+But, when you compare car insurance quotes with us, you'll see what extras come with your policy alongside your prices.

-Courtesy cars are in the second column and you'll see:
+While searching through quotes, courtesy car cover is highlighted in the second column and you'll see:

 - A tick if courtesy car cover is included in the policy